 Data sources can also be used to transfer the product offer to Mailkit and then use product information in campaigns.
 This is where the power of data sources and programmable templates is manifested, which allows you to combine data from multiple sources and completely automate the personalization of content tailored to individual recipients.

-For product information, it is possible to use any of the common product feed formats for Heureka, Google Merchant feed and other comparators, or to generate your own feed with the necessary information.
+For product information, it is possible to use any of the common product feed formats for Heureka, Google Merchant Feed (XML format with RSS 2.0 specification) and other comparators, or to generate your own feed with the necessary information.
 Because product feeds are very extensive and the speed of work with the data contained in them is important, these data sources are transferred directly to the SQL database and it is still possible to work with them.

 To set up a product data source, select the SQL data source type and continue setting up the data source.
 Select one of the options for the data range: